The Dual Space \(\mathcal{X}^*\)

 In a general Banach space, we have continuity but lack the inner product.
 Without orthogonal complements,

-of the space.
+as an element of the space.
 This is why the Riesz theorem is specific to Hilbert spaces.

 The Isomorphism \(\mathcal{H}^* \cong \mathcal{H}\): A Hilbert Space is Self-Dual